taiatiniyara/totolaw/docs/multi-tenant-rbac.md

 **Totolaw** is derived from the Fijian word **"Totolo"** which means **"fast"** or **"quick"**.
 This platform embodies that spirit by helping the Pacific achieve more efficient execution of justice.

-This document describes the multi-tenant organization and role-based access control (RBAC) architecture that enables the Totolaw platform to scale across multiple Pacific Islands.
+This document describes the multi-tenant organisation and role-based access control (RBAC) architecture that enables the Totolaw platform to scale across multiple Pacific Islands.

 ## Overview

-The platform now supports multi-tenancy with organization-based isolation and comprehensive role-based access control.
+The platform now supports multi-tenancy with organisation-based isolation and comprehensive role-based access control.
 This architecture allows:

-- **Multiple Organizations**: Support for Fiji, Samoa, Tonga, Vanuatu, and other Pacific Island nations
+- **Multiple Organisations**: Support for Fiji, Samoa, Tonga, Vanuatu, and other Pacific Island nations
-- **Organizational Hierarchies**: Countries → Provinces → Districts → Courts
+- **Organisational Hierarchies**: Countries → Provinces → Districts → Courts
 - **Role-Based Access**: Judges, Clerks, Prosecutors, Defenders, Administrators, etc.
 - **Permission Granularity**: Fine-grained control over what users can do
-- **Data Isolation**: Complete separation of data between organizations
+- **Data Isolation**: Complete separation of data between organisations
 - **Audit Trail**: Full tracking of permission and role changes

 ## Architecture Diagram